 Saul Griffith’s views on the need for increased energy consumption during the renewable transition align with broader trends in the environmental movement.
 Evidence supporting this consensus includes:

-- Electrification Advocacy: Many environmental advocates emphasize that electrifying transportation and industrial processes is essential for decarbonization.
-This transition typically requires more energy generation, especially as renewables become a larger part of the grid.
+- Electrification Advocacy: Many environmental advocates have emphasized that electrifying transportation and industrial processes is essential for decarbonization.
+Daniel Kammen of UC Berkley for example has stated that this transition typically requires more energy generation, especially as renewables become a larger part of the grid.

 - Research Papers: Studies published in journals such as Nature and Environmental Science & Technology discuss the implications of transitioning to renewable energy and often support the idea that initial increases in energy use are necessary to achieve long-term sustainability goals.